wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-aerial-servant.md

 **Damage:** 1D8 <br>
 **Movement:** fly fast &nbsp; &nbsp; **Morale:** brave <br>

-The aerial servant loses all resistances if it is prone or cant move.
+The aerial servant takes 1D4 damage on each of its turns if it is prone or cant move.

 As a gaseous creature, it can fit into any hole.
 It always knows the exact location of its target if it is clearly identified.